sidd-sh/sidd-sh/README.md

 ## 🚀 About Me

-- 🔭 Currently studying for more Certifications like CPTS, BCSP and eventually CRTO and CWEE.
+- 🔭 Currently studying for more Certifications like BCSP and eventually CRTO, CAPE and CWEE.
 - 📝 I put my exam reviews and CTF/Hackthebox machine writeups on my blog - [https://sidd.sh](https://sidd.sh).
 - ✍️ Challenge Author @DownUnderCTF